-My research interests are novel materials for photovoltaics and solar fuels.
+My research interests are novel materials for photovoltaics, solar fuels and the broader energy transition.

 For further information visit:

 The quest for abundant renewable energy is currently one of the world’s greatest technological challenges.
 Solar energy is by far the most abundant clean energy source available.
 In order to achieve the vision of a world powered by renewable resources, we need cheap and highly efficient ways to replace fossil fuels in electricity generation and transport.
 In our work we are focusing on both these areas, with the aim of creating high efficiency solar cells to help bring down the cost of solar power, and creating low cost solar fuels by using sunlight to split water.
-Scientifically, the work involves fundamental conceptual advances in our understanding of the physics and chemistry of materials and their interactions with light, in order to design and fabricate high efficiency devices.
+This involves fundamental conceptual advances in our understanding of the physics and chemistry of materials and their interactions with light, in order to design and fabricate high efficiency devices.
 We also need to consider how to integrate these technologies into the broader energy system, as our current system was designed around fossil fuels.
 This requires high level systems thinking as well as being able to model the energy system in detail.